dadi/publish/docs/containers/ProfileEdit.md

 Props
 -----

-### `onPageTitle`
+### `onBuildSectionUrl`

-A callback to be fired if the container wants to attempt changing the page title.
+A callback to be used to build the URLs for the various sections.
+It must return an array of URL parts, to be prepended to the section slug.

 - type: `func`